cloudmesh/useful-introduction_to_cloud-2015/_sources/class/lesson/shell-access.txt

 ======================================================================

-This lesson describes how to provide access to your account on FutureSystems to a Teaching Assitant.
+This lesson describes how to provide access to your account on FutureSystems to a Teaching Assistant.

 Prerequisites